andreasdominik/ADoSnipsQnD/docs/src/index.md

-# ADoSnipsTemplate
+# ADoSnipsQnD

-This is a template skill for the `SnipsHermesQnD` framework for Snips.ai written in Julia.
+This is a "quick-and-Dirty" framework for Snips.ai written in Julia.
+I comes with a template skill (gitHub project: `SnipsADoTemplate`) which can be used as starting point for own skills.

 To learn about Snips, goto [snips.ai](https://snips.ai/.)